conoroshea1996/elderJsTest/src/routes/blog/reject-culture-fit-hire-people-disagree.md

 ---
-title: "Reject culture fit and hire people you disagree with"
+title: 'Reject culture fit and hire people you disagree with'
-date: "2020-03-23"
+date: '2020-03-23'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "reject-culture-fit-hire-people-disagree"
+slug: 'reject-culture-fit-hire-people-disagree'
-seoTitle: ""
+seoTitle: ''
-seoDescription: "More HR leaders are referencing this idea of culture add versus the more familiar concept of culture fit.
-Here are a few things you should know about it."
+seoDescription: 'More HR leaders are referencing this idea of culture add versus the more familiar concept of culture fit.
+Here are a few things you should know about it.'
-author: "HireHive-Team"
+author: 'HireHive-Team'
-coverImage: "/images/photo-1519576122146-ccfda6b8693f.jpeg"
+coverImage: '/images/photo-1519576122146-ccfda6b8693f.jpeg'
 ---

 Have you ever heard someone use the phrase _culture add_?